8 Out Of 14 Percentage

 • Q: How many decimal places should I round to?

 • A: The appropriate number of decimal places depends on the context.
 In many cases, two or three decimal places offer sufficient accuracy.
-However, in situations requiring high precision, more decimal places might be necessary.
+On the flip side, in situations requiring high precision, more decimal places might be necessary.

 • Q: Can I use a calculator to convert fractions to decimals and percentages?